Table of Contents

 In this field, electrical engineers test and implement the elements of an electrical plant: switchgear, transformers, motors, cables, generators.

-The career trajectory of people with an Electrical Engineering degree appears to be focused around a few careers.
-The most common career that users with Electrical Engineering degrees have experience in is Electrical Engineer, followed by Engineer, Software Engineer, Computer Hardware Engineer, Power Engineer, Software Quality Assurance Engineer, Electrician, Robotics Engineer, Computer Systems Engineer, and Computer Programmer.
+The career trajectory of people with an Electrical And Electronics Engineering degree appears to be focused around a few careers.
+The most common career that users with Electrical And Electronics Engineering degrees have experience in is Electrical Engineer, followed by Engineer, Software Engineer, Computer Hardware Engineer, Power Engineer, Software Quality Assurance Engineer, Electrician, Robotics Engineer, Computer Systems Engineer, and Computer Programmer.

 |Career||% of graduates||% of population||Multiple|